mortik/shipit-release/README.md

 # Shipit-Release

-A minimal PWA deployment Plugin for ShipitJS
+A minimal deployment Plugin for ShipitJS

 ## Usage